akulsr0/reactjs.org/beta/src/pages/learn/you-might-not-need-an-effect.md

 ## How to remove unnecessary Effects {/*how-to-remove-unnecessary-effects*/}

-There are two common situations in which you don't need an Effect:
+There are two common cases in which you don't need an Effect:

 * **You don't need Effects for rendering logic.** For example, say you want to filter a list of data before displaying it.
 You might feel tempted to write an Effect that updates a state variable in response to the data changing.
 However, this is inefficient.
 When you update your component's state, React will first call your component functions to calculate what should be on the screen.
 Then React will ["commit"](/learn/render-and-commit) these changes to the DOM, updating the screen.
 Then React will run your Effects.
 If your Effect *also* immediately updates the state, this restarts the whole process from scratch!
 To avoid the unnecessary render passes, keep all the rendering logic at the top level of your components.
 It will automatically re-run whenever your props or state change.
 * **You don't need Effects for event-specific logic.** For example, say you want to send an `/api/buy` POST request and show a toast when the user clicks a Buy button on a product.
 In the Buy button event handlder, you know exactly what happened.
 By the time an Effect runs, you don't know *what* the user did (for example, which button was clicked).
 This is why you'll usually handle specific interactions in the event handlers.